MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 - :ref:`Widget debug utilities<widget_library_debug_utilities>` provides tools to visualize the widget tree, count the numbers of widgets or see their bounds.
 - :ref:`MWT bounds highlighting<mwt_how_to_debug>` allows to visualize the bounds of the widgets, it is useful to detect overlapping widgets.

-Bad use of requestRender and requestLayout
+Bad Use of requestRender and requestLayout
 ******************************************

 The ``requestRender`` method requests a render of the widget on the display.